-David De Cremer is currently the Provost Chair at National University of Singapore (NUS) Business School, where he is also a professor at management and organizations, a fellow at Cambridge Judge Business School, a fellow at St. Edmunds college, and an affiliate researcher at the Cambridge Centre for Social Innovation and Cambridge Centre for Alternative Finance.
+David De Cremer is currently the Provost Chair at National University of Singapore (NUS) Business School, where he is also a professor at management and organizations, a fellow at Cambridge Judge Business School, a fellow at St. Edmunds college, and an affiliate researcher at the Cambridge Centre for Alternative Finance.
 He also holds research and teaching positions at Stanford University, as fellow at the Hoover institution (a public policy think tank), and teaching in executive degrees like the Stanford-NUS international management program.
 Finally, he is a research member of The Justicecollaboratory at Yale Law School, Yale University.

 He was born in Belgium (Leuven) and has lived and worked in Europe, UK, US, Middle-East and Asia.